trallard/airflow-tutorial/source/first-airflow.md

 mkdir ~/airflow/dags
 ```

-As your project evolve, your directory will look something like this:
+As your project evolves, your directory will look something like this:

 ```
 airflow                  # the root directory.
 ├── dags                 # root folder for all dags. files inside folders are not searched for dags.
-│   ├── my_dag.py        # my dag (definitions of tasks/operators) including precedence.
+│   ├── my_dag.py, # my dag (definitions of tasks/operators) including precedence.
 │   └── ...
 ├── logs                 # logs for the various tasks that are run │   └── my_dag           # DAG specific logs
-│   │   ├── src1_s3      # folder for task specific logs (log files are created by date of run) │   │   ├── src2_hdfs
+│   │   ├── src1_s3      # folder for task-specific logs (log files are created by date of a run) │   │   ├── src2_hdfs
 │   │   ├── src3_s3
 │   │   └── spark_task_etl
-├── airflow.db           # SQLite database used by Airflow internally to track status of each DAG.
+├── airflow.db           # SQLite database used by Airflow internally to track the status of each DAG.
-├── airflow.cfg          # global configuration for Airflow (this can be overriden by config inside the file.)
+├── airflow.cfg          # global configuration for Airflow (this can be overridden by config inside the file.)
 └── ...
 ```